hacks-guide/Guide-WiiU/docs/user-guide/faq.md

 Only running homebrew apps - Any size
 >
 > Brands - SanDisk, Samsung or PNY\
-Note: Avoid class 4 SD Cards, and avoid Ebay
+Note: Avoid class 4 SD Cards, and avoid eBay

 ### Haxchi common errors

 > -3: No SD Card detected.
 Re-insert the SD Card and try again.
 Make sure the SD Card is in FAT32 format.
 If the error persists, try blowing into the SD slot as it can get dusty inside.
 >
 > -4: SD detected but could not mount.
 Check to see if the SD is using MBR and not GPT.
-Also check to see if there are any other partitions on the SD Card and merge them into one primary partition.
+Also, check to see if there are any other partitions on the SD Card and merge them into one primary partition.
 >
 > -5: Missing files on the SD.
 Check to see if your SD has Homebrew Launcher located in /wiiu/apps/homebrew_launcher/&zwnj;homebrew_launcher.elf